KoljaWindeler/ESP8266_mqtt_pwm_pir_temp/JKW_MQTT_PWM_PIR_TEMP/src/Readme.md

 		"light/animation/color_wipe":  payload ON / OFF, to switch hard

 ### BOne
-	Configuration string: "B1"
+	Configuration string: "BONE"
-	Purpose: will consume all light commands (dimm/color) and forward it the the IC used in the Sonoff B1 Mentioning the config string "B1" will autoload the light class which takes care of all commands Sub-Topic(s): none, is sub-peripheral to light class
+	Purpose: will consume all light commands (dimm/color) and forward it the the IC used in the Sonoff B1 Mentioning the config string "BONE" will autoload the light class which takes care of all commands Sub-Topic(s): none, is sub-peripheral to light class

 ### Ai